19stesha69/friend_finder/README.md

 # Npm packages in use
 * Express - Server framework
 * Body-Parser - Body parsing middleware
-* Path - Built in Node module.
+* Path - Built-in Node module.
 Allows for access to file and directory paths

 # How to use